Dilkhush7134/Docker/README.md

 DOCKER

-Q) What is DOCKER
+What is DOCKER

 	A docker is a tool that helps in developing, building, deploying and executing software in isolation. it does so by creating containers that completely wrap a software.

-Q)  CONTAINER
+CONTAINER

 	A container is a software that wrap up all the parts of a code and its dependencies in a sigle deployment unit that can be run on different systems or servers. for ex- code + libraries + e.t.c = Conatainers --> OS

-Q)  WHy we use containers
+WHy we use containers

 	Containers require less system resources than traditional or hardware virtual machine environments because they don't include operating system images.
 	Applications running in containers can be deployed easily to multiple different operating systems and hardware platforms.

-Q) What is repository
+What is repository

 	Docker Hub repositories allow you share container images with your team, customers, or the Docker community at large.
 	Docker images are pushed to Docker Hub through the docker push command.
 A single Docker Hub repository can hold many Docker images (stored as tags).

 DOCKER ENVIRONMENT